Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Equatorial embeddings and spatial geometry

 An important structural aspect revealed by these embeddings is the single-horizon topology of the phantom branch.
-In contrast to Reissner-Nordstr\"om-type geometries, no inner Cauchy horizon is present.
-As a result, the spacetime avoids the mass-inflation instability that typically afflicts charged black holes at the inner horizon.
-While a full dynamical stability analysis lies beyond the scope of this work, the absence of an inner horizon suggests that phantom KR-ModMax black holes may exhibit improved robustness against perturbations in the deep interior.
+In contrast to RN-type geometries, no inner Cauchy horizon is present.
+As a result, the spacetime avoids the mass-inflation instability that typically afflicts charged BHs at the inner horizon.
+While a full dynamical stability analysis lies beyond the scope of this work, the absence of an inner horizon suggests that phantom KR-ModMax BHs may exhibit improved robustness against perturbations in the deep interior.